Terms and Conditions | The Fleet Auction Group

-- Subject to clause 10, all vehicles must be removed by the Vendor or Purchaser, as the case may be, before 5.00pm on the next working day following the sale.
+- Subject to clause 10, all vehicles must be paid for and removed by the Vendor or Purchaser within 48 working hours, latest 6pm following the sale.
 In default of this, storage will be charged in accordance with the published scale of charges.
 The Auctioneers reserve the right to re-offer for sale any unsold vehicles remaining on the premises and to deduct any charges arising therefrom.

 - The Auctioneers have absolute discretion, without giving any reason, to refuse a bid, to divide any Lot, to combine any two or more Lots, to withdraw any Lot from auction, and in the case of dispute, to put up any Lot for auction again.
 In the event of any dispute the Auctioneers’ decision shall be final.